 The T-Shape 2 device is not designed only for skin laxity.
 It has pre-set programs designed based on the targeted area.
 Therefore, T-Shape 2 sessions:

-According to clinical studies, 10 T-Shape 2 sessions led to:
+According to clinical studies, 10 T-shape 2 sessions led to:

 Nonetheless, keep in mind that results can appear gradually, and results vary from person to person.